wolfSSL/wolfssl/IDE/Renesas/e2studio/RZN2L/README.md

 ```

 **Note**
-`SHA1/224/256/384/512` and `Random generation` of RSIP driver are enabled at the sampele output above while running wolfCrypt test.
+`SHA1/224/256/384/512` and `Random generation` of RSIP driver are enabled at the sample output above while running wolfCrypt test.

 ## Run Benchmark